Quantum effects on pyrochlore higher-rank U(1) spin liquids: Pinch-line singularities, spin nematics, and connections to oxide materials: Consequences for modeling pyrochlore materials

 \section{Consequences for modeling pyrochlore materials}

-Our results for the quantum phase diagram identify an overall shift of the $\bm q=0$ phase boundaries with respect to those of the classical model as well as the emergence of non-conventional magnetic phases.
-These results are most relevant for those materials whose interaction parameters are located close to a classical phase boundary: materials that were associated to some magnetically ordered phase in the classical model may be associated with another phase in the quantum model.
+Our results for the quantum phase diagram identify an overall shift of the $\bm q=0$ phase boundaries with respect to those of the classical model as well as the emergence of nonconventional magnetic phases.
+These results are most relevant for those materials whose interaction parameters are located close to a classical phase boundary: materials that were associated with some magnetically ordered phase in the classical model may be associated with another phase in the quantum model.

 One example of such a material is $\rm Yb_2Ti_2O_7$~\cite{ross2011,thompson2017,robert2015,scheie2020}.
 Within a classical model description, there is a growing consensus that places this compound in a ferromagnetic $T_{1-}$ phase, however, in close proximity to an $E$ phase.
 This proximity leads to a plethora of interesting phenomena associated with the strong competition between these two phases~\cite{Jaubert2015YbTiO,robert2015,Scheie_PRL_Dynamic_YbTiO}.
 Indeed, a recent theoretical and experimental work found that the optimal low-temperature spin configurations of $\rm Yb_2Ti_2O_7$ used to reproduce the experimentally measured magnon spectra are mixed configurations of the $E$ and the $T_{1-}$ states~\cite{scheie2020}.
 However, this observation is not compatible with the classical ground state prediction where only a $T_{1-}$ phase should be observed at low temperatures.
 Indeed, in the classical model any $E$ spin configurations in a $T_{1-}$ phase correspond to excitations above the ground state.
 The disagreement between theoretical predictions and experimental observations may imply either that there exists an intermediate mixed phase not captured in the classical analysis, or that the determined interaction parameters of this compound have to be revisited.
-We would like to mention that the fitting to the experimentally measured magnon spectra identifies the four interaction parameters in addition to the $g$-tensor associated to the model.
-Although the authors in Ref.~\cite{scheie2020} did identify the best interaction parameters associated with their spectra, they assumed a $g$-tensor determined by previous work~\cite{robert2015}.
-Although this parameter only affects the overall intensity of the magnon branches, this assumption may influence the overall determination of these parameters.